 Support for teachers

-If you are a teacher looking to bring Classics and/or archaeology into your classroom, find out more about our teaching support offering, which takes various forms as training, consultancy and more, and browse our teaching resources to find material you can integrate into your curriculum.
+If you are a teacher looking to bring classics and/or archaeology into your classroom, find out more about our teaching support, which includes training, consultancy and more.
+Browse our teaching resources to find material you can integrate into your curriculum.

 - Those seeking to introduce the study of classical subjects to their schools for the first time

 We run CPD (Continuing Professional Development) sessions tailored for both groups of teachers.

 We are running CPD events throughout the year.
 For further information and to book a place, please contact us at firstname.lastname@example.org.

 Our Ancient History and Classical Archaeology BA by distance learning uniquely brings the two disciplines together.
 It is possible to study up to two level 1 or 2 modules without registering for a formal qualification - ideal if you wish to gain knowledge and experience to support the teaching of Classical Civilisation and Ancient History at GCSE and A-Level.